CyberShadow/btdu/README.md

     # btdu --headless --export=results.json --max-time=10m /path/to/filesystem/root
     $ btdu --import results.json

+### Marking

+You can mark or unmark items under the cursor by pressing the space bar.

 ### Deleting

 You can delete the selected file or directory from the filesystem by pressing <kbd>d</kbd> <kbd>Y</kbd>.
 This will recursively delete the file or directory shown as "Full path".